railsmechanic/judgee/README.md

 ## Information on Performance

-If you read the source code, you might stumble upon the confusing method names.
+If you have a look at the source code, you might stumble upon two different method namings.
 There are two methods for training (train, train_fast), two methods for untraining (untrain, untrain_fast) and two methods for classification (classify, classify_fast).
 The difference is quite simple.
 As the name suggests, all methods with the suffix '_fast' are (really) faster (3x to 10x) in processing the data, but virtually unreadable.

-So use the '_fast' methods if you need performance, e.g. in production and the methods without the suffix for learning purposes.
+So use the '_fast' methods if you need performance, e.g. in you production environment and the 'slow' methods just for learning purposes or small data.

-## For higher performance, use the _fast methods
+## Using the _fast methods

 	# Now you can train the classifier
 	judgee.train_fast(:spam, ["bad", "worse", "stupid", "idiotic"])